edgedb/edgedb/docs/clients/js/driver.rst

 ``.querySingle`` method
 ^^^^^^^^^^^^^^^^^^^^^^^

-If you know your query will only return a single element, you can tell EdgeDB to expect a *singleton result* by using the ``.querySingle`` method.
+If you know your query will only return a single element, you can tell |Gel|
+to expect a *singleton result* by using the ``.querySingle`` method.
 This is intended for queries that return *zero or one* elements.
 If the query returns a set with more than one elements, the ``Client`` will throw a runtime error.